-- The extent to which the application provides current data that shows unserved young children and families in poverty. - The extent to which the application shows the need within the communities for expanded services, including any special unserved or underserved populations or groups. - The extent to which the applicant demonstrates that services will be provided to those families and children who have the most urgent need for Head Start services. - The extent to which the applicant demonstrates its plan to meet the needs for child development services for Head Start eligible children and families, including the estimated number of eligible children by geographic location, the needs of children with disabilities including procedures to identify such children, the needs of children from families speaking languages other than English, the needs of homeless children including their transportation needs and the needs of children in foster care.
+• The extent to which the application provides current data that shows unserved young children and families in poverty.

+- The extent to which the application shows the need within the communities for expanded services, including any special unserved or underserved populations or groups. - The extent to which the applicant demonstrates that services will be provided to those families and children who have the most urgent need for Head Start services.
+Priority will be given to those grantees proposing to serve children from migrant and seasonal farmworker families who relocate most frequently. - The extent to which the applicant demonstrates its plan to meet the needs for child development services for Head Start eligible children and families, including the estimated number of eligible children by geographic location, the needs of children with disabilities, including procedures to identify such children, the needs of children from families speaking languages other than English, the needs of homeless children including their transportation needs and the needs of children in foster care.
 Include data regarding the education, health, nutrition, social, child care and other service needs of the proposed children and families.
-Early Head Start applicants must also demonstrate how the needs of pregnant women will be met. - The extent to which the application provides a solid analysis of funding, services, and capacities of other childcare (including CCDF) and early childhood programs and providers serving lowincome children and a convincing rationale for the proposed expansion strategy in light of what other organizations are doing.

-- The extent to which the application provides convincing evidence of the involvement and support of other organizations serving low-income families in assessing family and community needs and resources, developing proposed plans and strategies, and in active partnerships to implement the proposed expansion. - The extent to which the applicant provides evidence of community support.
+Early Head Start applicants must also demonstrate how the needs of pregnant women will be met. - The extent to which the application provides a solid analysis of funding, services, and capacities of other childcare (including CCDF) and early childhood programs and providers serving lowincome children and a convincing rationale for the proposed expansion strategy in light of what other organizations are doing. - The extent to which the application provides convincing evidence of the involvement and support of other organizations serving low-income families in assessing family and community needs and resources, developing proposed plans and strategies, and in active partnerships to implement the proposed expansion. - The extent to which the applicant provides evidence of community support.
 Applicants should describe the process for involvement of service providers, public or private entities, and other members of the community in determining the need for services in the geographic locations proposed by the applicant.
 The applicant should include evidence of plans to collaborate with public or private entities providing early childhood education and development programs, and services for young children in the proposed service area.